pieter2501/NetworkNarcotic/README.md

 > **cables:** <**1** (default) | number between 1 and 3>

-    Influences the Etherchannel configuration in a cluster or connection.
+    Influences the Etherchannel/Port Channel configuration in a cluster or connection.

 > **cabletype:** <**auto** (default) | **copper** | **fiber** | **serial**>